Refund basics

 Learn the basics of issuing refunds

-A smooth, easy to use refund process can provide your customers a positive experience.
-Being able to deliver timely refunds can also help minimize your risk of chargebacks.
+A smooth, easy-to-use refund process can provide your customers with a positive experience.
+Delivering timely refunds can also help minimize your risk of chargebacks.

 The Refunds API allows you to issue customers full or partial refunds on product costs, shipping expenses, taxes, duties, and fees.
-The API also gives you the ability to refund the same charge multiple times.
-You cannot however issue a refund that's greater than the combined amount of an order's charges.
+The API also allows you to refund the same charge multiple times.
+However, you cannot issue a refund greater than the combined amount of an order's charges.

 You can also create refunds manually through Digital River Dashboard.